pola-rs/polars-book/user_guide/src/optimizations/lazy/predicate-pushdown.md

 Predicate pushdown is an optimization Polars does that reduces query times and memory usage.
-A predicate is database jargon for applying a filter on some table and thereby reducing number the number of rows on that table.
+A predicate is database jargon for applying a filter on some table and thereby reducing the number of rows on that table.

 So let's see if we can load some Reddit data and filter on a few predicates.